DenzelCode/Advanced/README.md

 Postdata: To use **IIS** you are required to set the /project/public path as the root directory.

-## Authors
+## Contributors

 -   Denzel Code (Advanced main developer)
--   Soull Darknezz (Some folder structures, logo design, and code)
+-   Soull Darknezz
+-   mamazu

 ## Documentation